pkanirudh/kagaz-sahi/README.md

 You'll need an [Anthropic API key](https://console.anthropic.com) to use the full version.
 A demo mode is available without a key.

-## Deploy to Vercel

-1. Push this repo to GitHub
-2. Go to [vercel.com](https://vercel.com) → Import project → Select repo
-3. Deploy (zero config needed)

 ## Context

 This is a proof of concept for a larger product vision: an AI-powered government application assistant that guides Indian citizens through complex multi-language bureaucratic processes — understanding deadlines, generating document checklists, verifying completeness, and cross-checking consistency across documents.

 Built with Claude Vision API.
-Designed for the 1.4 billion Indians navigating government applications in multiple languages.
+Designed for millions of Indians navigating government applications in multiple languages.

 ---